gmonika-blip/my-aws-restart-journey/Labs/Security/Data Protection Using Encryption/DataProtection.md

 **Lab Overview**

-In this lab, you will connect to a file server that is hosted on an Amazon Elastic Compute Cloud (Amazon EC2) instance.
-You will configure the AWS Encryption command line interface (CLI) on the instance.
-You will create an encryption key by using the AWS Key Management Service (AWS KMS).
-The key will be used to encrypt and decrypt data.
-Next, you will create multiple text files that are unencrypted by default.
-You will then use the AWS KMS key to encrypt the files and view them while they are encrypted.
-You will finish the lab by decrypting the same files and viewing the contents.
+In this lab, I connected to a file server that is hosted on an Amazon Elastic Compute Cloud (Amazon EC2) instance.
+I configured the AWS Encryption command line interface (CLI) on the instance.
+Then I created an encryption key by using the AWS Key Management Service (AWS KMS) to be used to encrypt and decrypt data.
+Next, I created multiple text files that are unencrypted by default.
+I used the AWS KMS key to encrypt the files and view them while they are encrypted.
+Then I decrypted the same files and viewed the contents.